-Hsp90 is a phenotypic capacitor that can buffer mutations in its substrate proteins [77, 78], and plays an important role in gene network robustness.
-Antibiotic radicicol can inactivate Hsp90 by occupying its nucleotide binding site [79].
+Hsp90 is a phenotypic capacitor that can buffer mutations in its substrate proteins {Rutherford, 2003 #641;Rutherford, 1998 #640}, and plays an important role in gene network robustness.
+Antibiotic radicicol can inactivate Hsp90 by occupying its nucleotide binding site {Prodromou, 2009 #610}.
 We preliminarily tested 4 strains to see how radicicol influence G of CLS, and found that radicicol decreased G in two yeast strains (K11 and DBVPG6765) in a dose-dependent way.
 (The other two strains are not responsive to radicicol, presumably due to antibiotic resistant mechanisms.)
 In strain K11, radicicol can then extend CLS at 1.25uM (p=0.027) but not at 5.0 uM (Fig. 3), indicating that the effect of radicicol may be hormetic.

 Viability of yeast cells were measured by propidium iodide (PrI) staining followed by flow cytometery.
-PrI negative cells are considered viable cells, and PrI positive cells are considered dead[80-83].
-The fractions of live and dead cells were modeled by t-mixture models with Box-Cox transformation or log-transformation, and were estimated by expectation - maximization procedure using the R package flowClust [84, 85].
+PrI negative cells are considered viable cells, and PrI positive cells are considered dead{Fontaine, 2008 #1043;Lopez-Amoros, 1995 #1049;Yu, 2011 #1038;Hagiwara, 2011 #1040}.
+The fractions of live and dead cells were modeled by t-mixture models with Box-Cox transformation or log-transformation, and were estimated by expectation - maximization procedure using the R package flowClust {Lo, 2009 #1247;Lo, 2008 #1249}.

 4. Research Plan, Expected Results, and Alternative Approaches.